mahedi195/Diabetes-prediction/README.md

 ### Option 1: Running the App using docker

 1. docker run -p 8501:8501 diabetes-app
-   The app will be available in your browser at http://localhost:8501.
+   The app will be available browser at http://localhost:8501.